As I reflect upon 2020, I am amazed how we, as a community, were able to navigate through such a challenging year.

 And I believe God will help me.
 Amen

 It has been a week since our students finished for 2020.
 Our Awards Ceremonies last week were a fantastic acknowledgment of the outstanding achievements of so many fine young men of our esteemed College.
-Their achievements this year were even more extraordinary because of the challenges presented by COVID-19.
-However, with the support of teachers and parents, our young men took every opportunity and excelled in so many different areas.
+Their achievements this year were even more extraordinary because of the challenges presented by COVID-19, however, with the support of teachers and parents, our young men took every opportunity and excelled in so many different areas.
 On behalf of the College, I would like to thank staff, students and parents for being resilient in continuing our learning agenda and providing the best learning environment possible.
 Well done to all.

-The College Theme for 2020, “Voices for a Better World” called us to be the voice for the voiceless by faithful followers of Christ, by being positive influencers, by sowing love, bringing happiness and to those around me, by expressing forgiveness to those who have hurt me and by being an instrument of God’s peace in the world.
+The College Theme for 2020, “Voices for a Better World” called us to be the voice for the voiceless by faithful followers of Christ, by being positive influencers, by sowing love, and bringing happiness to those around me, by expressing forgiveness to those who have hurt me and by being an instrument of God’s peace in the world.
 If we were able to advocate for those on the margin in this manner, then we have been active voices in ensuring we make a difference in a world that has faced adversity in 2020 with resilience and determination to support all people.
 As you prepare for the Festive Season, prepare also for the birth of our saviour Jesus Christ who was, and always will be, a constant voice for the marginalised, the refugees, the poor, the victims of domestic violence and crime and the struggles of women.
 Through his intercession we can continue to be this voice in 2021.

 Mr Brad Gordon has been a member of the College for the past 14 years.
 As the College Accountant, Mr Gordon, has been instrumental in supporting the financial sustainability of the College.
-On behalf of the College I would like to thank Mr Gordon and wish him the peace and joy as he commences his retirement.
+On behalf of the College I would like to thank Mr Gordon and wish him peace and joy as he commences his retirement.

 Mr Mark Levy has been a significant member of the College over the past 19 years.
 During this time Mr Levy has been an inspiration for so many young men through his gentle but firm leadership.
 It is this fair and just manner that students really appreciate.
 Mr Levy, we wish you well in your retirement and thank you for all that you have done for the students in your care over the years.
 Though you are moving to Queensland, I know you will continue drinking your lemonade and supporting the mighty NSW Blues.
-Thank you, Mr Levy.
+Thank you Mr Levy.

 Throughout your life journey, you meet people who leave a lasting impression.
 Mr Barry Walsh is such a person.
 Mr Walsh has been a loyal member of St Dominic’s for the past 21 years.
 During this time, he has had the position of Pastoral Coordinator, Mathematics Coordinator, Director of Administration and Deputy Principal.
 It has been as Deputy Principal that he has been able to have a significant influence on the improvement agenda of the College.
 Through his love for the College and its students, he has initiated many projects that have now become engrained in the culture of the College.
 This is a true indication of the influence of this honourable man.
 I will personally miss his friendship, and I know the College will miss his wealth of experience and knowledge.
 Mr Walsh, thank you for all you have done for St Dominic’s and we wish you every success at our brother EREA school, Edmund Rice College, Wollongong.